jeremylt/personal_website/_sources/index.rst.txt

 I enjoy playing BattleTech and run demos as part of the `Catalyst Demo Team <https://sites.google.com/view/catalystdemoteam/home>`_.
 It is especially important to me for new players to feel safe and welcome joining this hobby space.
 See the `Colorado BattleTech <https://coloradobt.org>`_ website to find BattleTech players in Colorado.
-I also help moderate the `Catalyst Game Labs Discord <https://discord.com/invite/catalystgamelabs>`_ and `Colorado BattleTech Discord <https://discord.gg/NPXEmTJBrZ>`_ online communities.
+I also help moderate the `Catalyst Game Labs Discord <https://discord.com/invite/catalystgamelabs>`_ community.

 .. figure:: img/BattleTechOutworldsWastesLogo.webp
     :alt: BattleTech Outworlds Wastes logo